mooffie/mc/src/lua/doc/SCREENSHOTS.md

 know the names you'll end up with till you perform the rename, and then you may discover, to your dismay, that you'll be overwriting some files!

-_Visual Rename_ solves this by showing you, as you type, how your files will end up.
+@{git:visren|Visual Rename} solves this by showing you, as you type, how your files will end up.
 It also warns you if clashes (overwriting files) will occur.
 You can also rename files down a directory tree by "panelize"ing first.

 You may even plug in your own code.
 No more wasting time on writing